 Inclusivity I have many years of experience of work with people from a wide variety of genders, ethnic, cultural, religious backgrounds and sexual orientations.
 I welcome people of all cultures, genders, sexual orientation, religious or ethnic backgrounds.

 I am accredited by the British Association for Counselling and Psychotherapy (BACP).
 I work within and are accountable to the BACP Ethical Framework for Good Practice.
 A full description can be found a http://www.bacp.co.uk/ethical_framework/ In line with BACP requirements we are professionally supervised.
 This helps to ensure that clients receive a professional and effective service.

-Location My premises are in central Edinburgh, 5 minutes walk from Waverley Station, 2 minutes walk from a tram stop and bus stops.
+For future reference: My premises include a room in central Edinburgh, 10 minutes walk from St Andrew's Square, 2 minutes walk from bus stops, with paid on-street parking nearby.

 I also see clients in North Berwick, 10 minutes walk from the North Berwick Railway Station, 1 minute from bus stops, with ample free parking directly outside.